jo-makar/esp8266-toolbox/README.md

 - [ ] Over-The-Air updates
   - [ ] RSA signed firmware
   - [ ] Push updates using HTTP/S server
-  - [ ] Pull updates using HTTP/S client
+  - [ ] Pull updates using HTTP/S client (or by holding GPIO0 low x seconds?)
 - [ ] SMTP client framework
   - [ ] PLAIN, CRAM-MD5 authentication
   - [ ] SSL support (via BearSSL or similar)
 - [x] Logging framework inspired by syslog
-  - [ ] Store entries in a circular buffer (to be sent by smtp/http)
+  - [ ] Store entries in a circular buffer (to be sent by SMTP/HTTP)
   - [ ] Use SNTP for timestamps if available
 - [ ] Environment monitoring
   - [ ] Ambient light